infinum/eightshift-docs/website/docs/basics/block-manifest.md

 ### attributes
 Attributes key is an object of attributes where you define and set up default values for a block.
 These attributes are then passed in the editor as props, and the PHP view part in the `$attributes` variable.
 We are using the same structure as described in the [block editor documentation](https://developer.wordpress.org/block-editor/developers/block-api/block-attributes/).
+For more details please check [this chapter](blocks-attributes).

 ### hasInnerBlocks
 `default: false`